-Second, we are also considering ways to minimize the errors in the transfer of information between RealTime and CRiSP.
+We are minimizing errors in the transfer of information between RealTime and CRiSP.
 Since the processes are automated but separately developed, small details that may have an impact will be investigated.
-For example, RealTime calculates FGE under certain flow conditions and this is necessary for use in PIT Tag detection expansion, whereas FGE in CRiSP is fixed.
-Possible ways to handle this are: use the calculated FGE and modify CRiSP data files for each run, or calculate expansion factors ourselves.
+For example, RealTime may only use a subset of PIT-tagged fish within a stock and they then output the subset counts to us for use as the dam passage observations even though the total numbers of a stock may be greater.

 Another example is the use of flow data.
 RealTime makes a daily query of DART for daily flows and spills at Lower Granite dam and this is used in the expansion factors.
-CRiSP uses a flow forecast file provided by the Army Corps and updated every two weeks.
-The important difference between Real-Time and CRiSP's data needs is that CRiSP needs forecasts of flow and spill in order to move the fish downstream.
+CRiSP uses a flow forecast file provided by the Army Corps which was updated every month.
+The important difference between RealTime and CRiSP's data needs is that CRiSP needs forecasts of flow and spill in order to move the fish downstream.